heinemannj/Hydraulic-Balancing/README.md

 ## Dynamic Hydraulic Balancing

 A **dynamic hydraulic balancing** dynamically adapts the hydraulic balancing for each operating situation.
-By using **infinitely adjustable actuators/valves**, the flow rates are dynamically adjusted for every operating situation.
+By using **infinitely adjustable actuators/valves**, the flow rates are dynamically **adjusted for every operating situation**.

 If the operating situation allows it, actuators can also be opened beyond the value specified in this static adjustment.
 In most operating situations (full load is very rare!), rooms can be heated up many times faster, pump outputs can be dimensioned lower and the flow temperature can be significantly reduced.

-# Requirements for starting the hydraulic balancing
+## Requirements for starting the hydraulic balancing
-## Same room temperature in all rooms followed by a cooling phase
+### Same room temperature in all rooms followed by a cooling phase

 Wichtigste Voraussetzung für ein erfolgreiches Resultat ist ein geeigneter Initialzustand der Fußbodenheizung.